GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/phabricator.rst

 If you specify both, you will get tasks and diffs that match one **or** the other.

+When working on a Phabricator installations with a huge number of users or projects, it is recommended that you specify ``phabricator.user_phids`` and/or ``phabricator.project_phids``, as the Phabricator API may return a timeout for a query with too many results.

 If you do not know PHID of a user, project or repository, you can find it out by querying Phabricator Conduit (``https://YOUR_PHABRICATOR_HOST/conduit/``) --